Dimonka2/flatform/README.md

 ])
 ```

-May generate depending on styles:
+Depending on styles it will produce something like:

 ```
 <div class="row">